wuba/react-native-echarts/blog/2023-03-21-the-official-website-has-launched/index.md

 With the increase of international users, supporting multiple languages is becoming increasingly important.
 Docusaurus provides i18n support to help you create a website that can be easily translated into different languages.

-Currently we have only added 2 languages, Chinese and English, if you have other needs, please let us know.
+Currently, we have only added 2 languages, Chinese and English, if you have other needs, please let us know.

 For more information, please refer to [Docusaurus i18n](https://docusaurus.io/docs/i18n/introduction).